zulip/zulip/help/bulleted-lists.md

    (<i class="zulip-icon zulip-icon-unordered-list"></i>) icon at the
    bottom of the compose box to insert list formatting.

+1. Press <kbd>Enter</kbd> to automatically add a new bullet to the list.

+1. When your list is done, press <kbd>Enter</kbd> a second time to remove the bullet.

 !!! tip ""

     You can also use the **Bulleted list**